Pardesiya: History

 Before the 20th century, Pardesiya (from Arabic, Ghabet Fardisya) formed part of the Forest of Sharon, a hallmark of the region's historical landscape.
 It was an open woodland dominated by Mount Tabor Oak (Quercus ithaburensis), which extended from Kfar Yona in the north to Ra'ananna in the south.
-The local Palestinian inhabitants traditionally used the area for pasture, firewood and intermittent cultivation.
+The local Arab inhabitants traditionally used the area for pasture, firewood and intermittent cultivation.
 The intensification of settlement and agriculture in the coastal plain during the 19th century led to deforestation and subsequent environmental degradation known from Hebrew sources.

 The lands of Pardesiya were purchased in 1928 by Jean-Yona Fisher, but remained unused.
 In 1937 Avraham Tabib of the Yemenite olim organization asked its members to come to the land to build a village, promising cheap land.
 Twenty families came and in 1939 completed the construction.
 During World War II, the villagers found themselves unemployed and unable to pay taxes for their housing.
 The residents managed to settle the issue with the Jewish Agency for Israel and continued living in the village.
 After the war, a new neighborhood was built, as well as a ma'abara to absorb new immigrants.
 Pardesiya gained local council status in 1952.